Why is long-term care insurance worth it?

 These statistics underscore the reasons why long-term care insurance is worth it.
 They include the following:

 There are many options for long-term care insurance.
-A licensed agent can help you find the right one that works within your budget—plus, you may also be able to deduct long-term care insurance premiums from your federal and state taxes.
+A financial professional can help you find the right one that works within your budget—plus, you may also be able to deduct long-term care insurance premiums from your federal and state taxes.
 Learn about the three main ways to get long-term care insurance.